-In April 2015 the Nominating Committee recommended, and the Board approved, an increase in the dollar value of the annual equity grant to continuing non-employee directors from approximately \$50,000 in fiscal year 2014 to approximately \$60,000 in fiscal year 2015.
+In April 2015 the Nominating Committee recommended, and the Board approved, an increase in the dollar value of the annual equity grant to continuing nonemployee directors from approximately \$50,000 in fiscal year 2014 to approximately \$60,000 in fiscal year 2015.
 The form of the equity award remained consistent with two-thirds of the total grant value (approximately \$40,200) in the form of restricted stock units and one-third of the total grant value (approximately \$19,800) in the form of nonqualified stock options.
 The number of shares subject to the stock option will be a whole number that is equal to the quotient of (i) \$19,800 divided by (ii) the product of our closing per share price on the date of grant multiplied by the Black-Scholes valuation percentage then used by the Compensation Committee for the determination of broad-based stock option grants to employees.
 The stock option per share exercise price will be equal to the closing per share price on the date of grant.
 For directors who are elected or re-elected at our annual meeting of stockholders, each equity award will be granted on the date of such annual stockholders meeting and will vest, subject to continued service, in two equal annual installments on the first two anniversaries of the grant date.
 These equity awards shall fully vest earlier upon the occurrence of a change in control occurring during a director's service.
 The magnitude of the equity awards will be pro-rated for partial year service for newly appointed non-employee directors.

 Compensation Election for Non-Employee Directors.
 Non-employee directors may elect to have their future cash fees which would be earned for service on our Board and its committees instead paid in the form of vested restricted stock units ("RSU") which would be issued under the 2008 Stock and Annual Incentive Plan.
 If a director timely makes such an election, then such director will be entitled to receive on the date of the Company's annual meeting of stockholders during the following calendar year (the "Reference Date") a RSU award for a number of shares equal to the amount of the cash compensation otherwise due to such director on the Reference Date divided by the Company's closing share price on the Reference Date.
 The election to receive cash fees in the form of RSUs must be made in writing on or before the last business day of the calendar year and applies to the cash fees that would otherwise become payable to the director in the following calendar year.
-A newly elected or appointed non-employee director will first be eligible to make the election within thirty days after he or she joins our Board, effective for the remainder of the calendar year in which the director is elected or appointed.
-Once given, an election will generally be irrevocable for the calendar year for which it is made and each such election will affect only such calendar year.
+A newly elected or appointed non-employee director will first be eligible to make the election will generally be irrevocable for the calendar year for which it is made and each such election will affect only such calendar year.
 A new election will be required for each subsequent calendar year.